Darcyddx/Active-Vision/Documentation/Scrum/March/25_March.md

 - consider the differences between defferent modules after training phrase
 ## What am I doing next?
 - Utilizes TensorFlow Lite to run inference with a pre-trained mode by distillation of Yichi and Zhiyuan

+### Yichi Zhang

+## What have I done?

+- Test three runnable models: TrackNetV2 after finetuned, TrackNetV2 distilled on ResNet, TrackNetV4 and compare their performance on personal computer and mobile devices.

+## What am I doing next?

+- Collaborate with team members and discuss about tech selection for future usage.